dxhub-apps/lexyhub/docs/user-documentation.md

 4. If you need deeper incident details, request the `/api/status` endpoint or consult your observability tooling.

 ## Notifications & Themes
 - **Notifications:** Toasts appear for successes, warnings, and errors across the application using consistent solid backgrounds that respect the current theme.
-Access past notifications from the bell icon history.
+The topbar bell prepares the surface for richer notification history that will land soon.
 - **Themes:** Switch between Light, Dark, and System modes from the Theme submenu in the user menu.
 All surfaces—including cards, tables, and navigation—now share the same palette so light and dark experiences remain visually balanced.
 Preferences persist per device.

 ## Help & Support